stonecrusher/simpleMenuWizard/README.md

     * `urlbar-context.css` when right-clicking on the addressbar
     * `urlbar-pageaction.css` when **left**-clicking the three dots in the addressbar

+6. Load `about:config?filter=toolkit.legacyUserProfileCustomizations.stylesheets` into addressbar and toggle the value to `true`.

-6. Restart Firefox to make changes work.
+7. Restart Firefox to make changes work.

 **Important notes:**
  * All *options are disabled by default*, so if you don't edit the files, nothing will happen.